- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 | Conversion rate by landing page | Which pages drive actual leads |

-The north star metric is qualified calls and booked jobs from organic and GBP sources.
-Traffic without conversions is noise.
+The north star is qualified calls and booked jobs from organic and GBP.
+Traffic that doesn’t turn into calls is just noise.